 It was there.
 I couldn’t pinpoint what it was that made it my style, but it was evident that all these old works had a certain characteristic to them that still remained true in my film-making even today.

 There was one obvious reason why our work did not match that of our fellow film-makers: it wasn’t their work!

-Somewhere down the line I forgot that I had my own film-making style.
-It was inherit in all that I create.
+Somewhere down the line, I forgot that I had my own film-making style.
+It was inherent in all that I create.
 The issue was, as I learned from my peers and exemplars, I started trying to get my work to be their work instead of allowing their work to influence my work.

-I realized in that moment, in film-making – life, relationships, even education – the works around me are suggestions that I can choose to influence my own style.
+I realized at that moment, in film-making – life, relationships, even education – the works around me are suggestions that I can choose to influence my own style.

 My style and your style is, what it is, we need to hold true to it.
 It inherent that we must allow the Philip Bloom’s and Gnarly Bay’s of the world to help us learn what are those areas where we can find improvement, but, it’s only a suggestion.

 that I would suggest for you to not suck at film:

 1. Philip Bloom – Youtube Channel